AI eBook Cover Generator for Kindle & KDP

 Amazon KDP remains the most important reference point for many self-published authors, so the page should make those expectations easy to understand.

-- The ideal KDP eBook cover size is 1600 x 2560 pixels
+- Recommended KDP eBook cover size: 1600 x 2560 pixels

 Why these details matter on store pages